Russia comes in from cold on climate, launches forest plan | Science-Environment

 "The economic structure of Sakhalin and the large share of forestland in the territory and carbon balance distribution reflect the general situation in Russia," said Dinara Gershinkova, an adviser to Sakhalin's governor on climate and sustainable development.
 "So the results of the experiment in Sakhalin will be representative and applicable to the whole Russian Federation."
 The plan reflects a marked change of mood in Russia on climate change.

-President Vladimir Putin joked about global warming in 2003, saying that Russians would be able to "spend less on fur coats, and the grain harvest would increase" if it continued.

-Last year, he acknowledged that climate change "requires real actions and way more attention," and he has sought to position the world's biggest fossil fuel exporter as a leader in the fight against global warming.
+President Vladimir Putin once joked about global warming in 2003, saying that Russians would be able to "spend less on fur coats, and the grain harvest would increase."
+But last year, he acknowledged that climate change "requires real actions and way more attention," and he has sought to position one of the world's biggest fossil fuel exporter as a leader in the fight against global warming.

-''After all, our country accounts for around 20% of the world's forestland."
-Scientists say that natural forms of removing carbon dioxide, the main greenhouse gas, from the atmosphere will indeed play a key role in tackling global warming.

-Many of the countries at the climate summit rely on some form of absorbing emissions to achieve their targets of being "net zero" by 2050 — that is, emitting only as much greenhouse gas as can be captured again by natural or artificial means.
+Many countries at the climate talks rely on some form of absorbing emissions to achieve their targets of being "net zero" by 2050 — that is, emitting only as much greenhouse gas as can be recaptured by natural or artificial means.

-"Russia makes an enormous contribution in the absorption of global emissions -– both it is own and others -– using the absorptive capacity of our ecosystems, firstly of forests, which is estimated at 2.5 billion (metric) tons of CO2 equivalent a year," said Viktoria Abramchenko, deputy prime minister for environmental issues, speaking at a recent conference in St Petersburg.
+"Russia makes an enormous contribution in the absorption of global emissions -– both its own and others' -– by means of absorptive capacity of our ecosystems, firstly of forests, which is estimated at 2.5 billion (metric) tons of CO2 equivalent a year," said Viktoria Abramchenko, deputy prime minister for environmental issues, speaking at a conference in St. Petersburg.

 The figure came as a surprise to scientists contacted by The Associated Press.
-It constitutes a fivefold increase in the 535 million metric tons of CO2 absorption that Russia reported to the UN climate office for 2019.
+It constitutes a fivefold increase on the 535 million metric tons of CO2 absorption that Russia reported to the U.N. climate office for 2019.

 Russia's network of emissions monitoring stations is likewise limited, Lukina said.